 I created the test user pictured above and provided them with Viewer access.
 When I go to a report that has Object-Level Security enabled on the table, the BudgetSales, in this case, you will see an error (1) saying that “Fields need to be fixed” (2).

-Visuals that do not contain any blocked information come up fine for this user.
+Visuals containing no blocked information come up fine for this user.

 Important to keep in mind the Row-Level security rules.
 The following is from the Power BI Documentation.